 If you’re pregnant, or trying to get pregnant, you may have heard of DHA.
-But what is DHA?
+But what is DHA and how much is recommended to take during pregnancy?

-The American Congress of Obstetricians and Gynecologists recommends that women should eat at least two servings of fish or shellfish containing Omega-3 fatty acids (about 8–12 ounces) per week and while pregnant or breastfeeding.
+The American Pregnancy Association recommends that pregnant women take a daily supplement that provides a minimum of 300 mg of DHA, while the American Congress of Obstetricians and Gynecologists recommends eating at least two servings of cooked fish or shellfish containing Omega-3 fatty acids (about 8–12 ounces) per week before getting pregnant, while pregnant, and during breastfeeding.

-Just make sure you check with your doctor before starting a supplement regimen.
-It also wouldn’t hurt to ask your doctor which types of fish are safer for you to eat during pregnancy.
+Make sure you check with your doctor before starting any supplement regimen.
+It also wouldn’t hurt to ask your doctor which types of fish and shellfish are safer for you to eat during pregnancy.